-The purpose of the Silicon Valley Networking Tr is to provide CMC students with an opportunity to establish relationships with CMC alumni working in the Silicon Valley, while gaining exposure to various job opportunities in technology.
+The purpose of the Silicon Valley Networking Trek is to provide CMC students with an opportunity to establish relationships with CMC alumni working in the Silicon Valley, while gaining exposure to various job opportunities in technology.
 The goal is for these relationships to evolve into summer internship and full-time job opportunities for CMC students in the Silicon Valley.

 The trip occurs annually during CMC's Spring Break.

 Participants consist of select CMC students who have demonstrated an interest in management leadership in the computing or technology corporate arena.

-The selection process involves a formal application, submission of a resume, school transcript, and a brief response to three questions.
+The selection process involves a formal application, submission of a resume, and a brief response to three questions.
 The applications are reviewed by a committee.
 Applicants approved for the Trip are notified via email.

 The students arrive in the Silicon Valley on a Sunday.
 Monday through Friday, the students visit a number of companies.
 Previous companies have included Apple, Box, Coursera, Equinix, Facebook, Google, Intuit, LinkedIn, Zumper and others.
 During the visits to these firms, the host company is asked to provide the following:

 - A private meeting with the corporate executive hosting the visit (usually a CMC alumnus)

 - An informational presentation on the organization (usually involving a CMC alumnus)